marcus-cmc/Optical-Modeling/README.md

 * **Charge carrier generation rates** (equivalent to **photon absorption rate**)
 * __*Jsc*__ (short circuit current density, assuming 100 % IQE, i.e. all absorbed photons are converted into charge carriers)

-##
+### How to Run OpticalModeling
+There is a **`RunModeling.py`** file desgined to take user inputs and then run the optical modeling based on your inputs.
 To run the simulation, simply provide a library of the refraction indices of the materials of interest and specify the materials and thickness in the thin film stack in the **`RunModeling.py`** file and the run it.
-You can get the some out put figures with options to save the data as .csv files and figure in your desired format (such as .pdf vector graphics or .png raster graphics).
+You can get the some output figures with options to save the data as .csv files and figure in your desired format (such as .pdf vector graphics or .png raster graphics).
+More information on how to run it and how to specify inputs, and how to save data/figures can be found in the comments in the **`RunModeling.py`** file.

-#
+### Examples
 Below are some example output figures for a device stack consisting of these materials at the given thickness (their refraction indices are included in the `Index_of_Refraction_library_Demo.csv` file):
 * Glass (substrate)
 * ITO (145 nm)